csuntechlab/Socket/README.md

 ### Example
 $ socket -p "cat" -l -f -W 4 -B localhost -s 7000

 Notice in the above command line, we have added the -W option, with a value of 4.
 The socket program will now maintain a pool of 4 workers.
-The general operation of the program, the flow of the master node is as follows:
+The general operation of the program, the general flow of the master node is as follows:

+* Create a socket: s=socket(AF_INET, SOCK_STREAM, 0)
-* create() a socket bound to localhost:7000
+* Bind the socket to the host address and port:  bind(s, ...)
-* listen() on said socket
+* Listen for a network connection on the socket: listen(s, ...)
-* fork() a 4 child processes
+* Create a pool of workers: fork()
 * LOOP
-  * wait() for a child process to exit
+  * Wait for a child process to complete: wait()
-  * fork() an additional child process
+  * Replace the child process: fork()

 Whereas the flow of each child node (i.e., worker) is as follows:

-   * accept() on socket
+   * Accept the connection on the network socket: accept()
+   * Rewire the file descriptors
-   * execv("cat", NULL)
+   * Execute the defined program: execl("/bin/sh", "sh", "-c", "cat", NULL)
-   * exit()
+   * Exit the program: signal: exit()

 ## Planned Usage